Online Covariance Matrix Estimation in Stochastic Gradient Descent: Introduction

 \section{Introduction}

-Model-parameter estimation through optimization of an objective function is a fundamental idea in statistics and machine learning.
-Here we consider the classic setting where the true model parameter $x^{*}\in \R^{d}$ can be characterized as the minimizer of a convex objective function $F(x)$ from $\R^{d}$ to $\R$, i.e
+Model parameter estimation through optimization of an objective function is a fundamental problem in statistics and machine learning.
+Here we consider the classic setting where the true model parameter $x^{*}\in \R^{d}$ can be characterized as the minimizer of a convex objective function $F: \R^{d}\rightarrow \R$, i.e.,